nikcode9/overview/README.rst

 * Permanent

   * Users of devel will need to get both ansible-base (the package with contains ``ansible-playbook``) and the ansible collections that their playbooks rely on.
 The collections will reside in multiple other git repositories (or can be installed from galaxy).
-  * If your workflow presently updates your checkout of the ansible devel branch, you'll need to change it to also retrieve the collections you need otherwise your playbooks will fail,
+  * If your workflow presently updates your checkout of the ansible devel branch, you'll need to change it to also retrieve the collections you need otherwise your playbooks will fail.

 Q: I'd like to consume the development stream of Ansible during this process.
 How do I do that?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^